Overview of the management of myelomeningocele (spina bifida)

 An overview of the management of myelomeningocele and its complications will be presented here.
 Occult spinal dysraphism is discussed separately.
 The pathophysiology, clinical manifestations, prenatal diagnosis, orthopedic management, and urologic management of myelomeningocele are also discussed separately:

-- Wilson RD, SOGC Genetics Committee, Wilson RD, et al. Prenatal screening, diagnosis, and pregnancy management of fetal neural tube defects.
+- Wilson RD, SOGC GENETICS COMMITTEE, SPECIAL CONTRIBUTOR.
+Prenatal screening, diagnosis, and pregnancy management of fetal neural tube defects.
 J Obstet Gynaecol Can 2014; 36:927.

 - Johnson CY, Honein MA, Dana Flanders W, et al. Pregnancy termination following prenatal diagnosis of anencephaly or spina bifida: a systematic review of the literature.
 Birth Defects Res A Clin Mol Teratol 2012; 94:857.

 - Sutton LN.
 Fetal surgery for neural tube defects.
 Best Pract Res Clin Obstet Gynaecol 2008; 22:175.

 - Adzick NS, Thom EA, Spong CY, et al. A randomized trial of prenatal versus postnatal repair of myelomeningocele.
 N Engl J Med 2011; 364:993.

 - Brock JW 3rd, Carr MC, Adzick NS, et al. Bladder Function After Fetal Surgery for Myelomeningocele.
 Pediatrics 2015; 136:e906.